 Results by discipline of studies show that Computer Science students and Law students prefer more intensive training sessions compared to students of other disciplines.
 On the other hand, students of Engeniering (results indicative) and Social Sciences prefer less intensive courses.

-Figure 31: Students - Frequency of training session by gender and urbanity
+Figure 31: Students - Frequency of training sessions by discipline of studies

 Students of University of Montenegro want their training to be with a lower frequency compared to students of other universities.